0xTaoDev/jupiter-python-cli/README.md

 **In top of most of the Jupiter features that you can use, you are also able to snipe token.**<br>
 ❗**Please note that Sniper Bot is experimental and subject to change as there might be issues that I didn't see.**

+### ⚙️ How it works
+Every second, the bot will send a GET request to [Jupiter API Quote](https://quote-api.jup.ag/v6/quote).<br>
+If there is a route available for this token, it will then execute it.<br>
+Please note that only tokens with sufficient liquidity and on-chain metadata are listed in Jupiter API: min.
+250$ liquidty and buy/sell price impact are below 30%.<br>
+When these criteria are met, it will take a few minutes to automatically add the token.<br>

 ### 🆕 Add a token to snipe
 - Token/Project name
 - Token Address